Sortition: Ancient Athens

+A Kleroterion was used to select eligible and willing citizens to serve jury duty.
+This bolstered the initial Athenian system of democracy by getting new and different jury members from each tribe to avoid corruption.
+James Wycliffe Headlam explains that the Athenian Council (500 administrators randomly selected), would commit occasional mistakes such as levying taxes that were too high.
+Headlam found minor instances of corruption but deemed systematic oppression and organized fraud as impossible due to widely (and randomly) distributed power combined with checks-and-balances.
+Furthermore, power did not tend to go to those who sought it.
+The Athenians used an intricate machine, a kleroterion, to allot officers.
+Headlam found the Athenians largely trusted the system of random selection, regarding it as the most natural and the simplest way of appointment.
+While sortition was used for most positions, elections were sometimes used for positions like for military commanders (strategos).

 Lombardy and Venice – 12th to 18th century

 The brevia was used in the city states of Lombardy during the 12th and 13th centuries and in Venice until the late 18th century.
 Men, who were chosen randomly, swore an oath that they were not acting under bribes, and then they elected members of the council.
 Voter and candidate eligibility probably included property owners, councilors, guild members, and perhaps, at times, artisans.
 The Doge of Venice was determined through a complex process of nomination, voting and sortition.

 Lot was used in the Venetian system only in order to select members of the committees that served to nominate candidates for the Great Council.
 A combination of election and lot was used in this multi-stage process.
 Lot was not used alone to select magistrates, unlike in Florence and Athens.
 The use of lot to select nominators made it more difficult for political sects to exert power, and discouraged campaigning.
 By reducing intrigue and power moves within the Great Council, lot maintained cohesiveness among the Venetian nobility, contributing to the stability of this republic.
 Top magistracies generally still remained in the control of elite families.